coryhouse/react-slingshot/docs/FAQ.md

  2. Webpack bundles the compiled CSS into bundle.js.
 Sounds odd, but it works!
  3. bundle.js contains code that loads styles into the &lt;head&gt; of index.html via JavaScript.
 This is why you don't see a stylesheet reference in index.html.
 In fact, if you disable JavaScript in your browser, you'll see the styles don't load either.

 The approach above supports hot reloading, which is great for development.
-However, it also create a flash of unstyled content on load because you have to wait for the JavaScript to parse and load styles before they're applied.
+However, it also creates a flash of unstyled content on load because you have to wait for the JavaScript to parse and load styles before they're applied.
 So for the production build, we use a different approach:

 When you run `npm run build`: